encode/django-rest-framework/docs/tutorial/6-resource-orientated-projects.md

         class Meta:
             model = Comment

+We can re-write our 4 sets of views into something more compact...

 resources.py

     class BlogPostResource(ModelResource):
         serializer_class = BlogPostSerializer
         model = BlogPost
-        permissions = [AdminOrAnonReadonly()]
+        permissions_classes = (permissions.IsAuthenticatedOrReadOnly,)
-        throttles = [AnonThrottle(rate='5/min')]
+        throttle_classes = (throttles.UserRateThrottle,)

     class CommentResource(ModelResource):
         serializer_class = CommentSerializer
         model = Comment
+        permissions_classes = (permissions.IsAuthenticatedOrReadOnly,)
+        throttle_classes = (throttles.UserRateThrottle,)

+The handler methods only get bound to the actions when we define the URLConf.
+Here's our urls.py:

+    comment_root = CommentResource.as_view(actions={
+        'get': 'list',
+        'post': 'create'
+    })
-        permissions = [AdminOrAnonReadonly()]
+    comment_instance = CommentInstance.as_view(actions={
+        'get': 'retrieve',
+        'put': 'update',
+        'delete': 'destroy'
+    })
+    ... # And for blog post

-        throttles = [AnonThrottle(rate='5/min')]
+    urlpatterns = patterns('blogpost.views',
+        url(r'^$', comment_root),
+        url(r'^(?P<pk>[0-9]+)$', comment_instance)
+        ...  # And for blog post
+    )

+## Using Routers

-Now that we're using Resources rather than Views, we don't need to design the urlconf ourselves.
-The conventions for wiring up resources into views and urls are handled automatically.
+Right now that hasn't really saved us a lot of code.
+However, now that we're using Resources rather than Views, we actually don't need to design the urlconf ourselves.
+The conventions for wiring up resources into views and urls can be handled automatically, using `Router` classes.
 All we need to do is register the appropriate resources with a router, and let it do the rest.
 Here's our re-wired `urls.py` file.

     from blog import resources
     from djangorestframework.routers import DefaultRouter